alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 git checkout NAME-OF-BRANCH
 ```

-To merge created branch with master branch you need to be in the created branch.
+To merge the master branch into a created branch you need to be on the created branch.
 ```
 git checkout NAME-OF-BRANCH
 git merge master
 ```

-To merge master branch with created branch you need to be in the master branch.
+To merge a created branch into the master branch you need to be on the created branch.
 ```
 git checkout master
 git merge NAME-OF-BRANCH
 ```

 ### Downloading the latest changes in a project
 This is for you to work on an up-to-date copy (it is important to do this every time you start working on a project), while you set up tracking branches.
 You pull from remote repositories to get all the changes made by users since the last time you cloned or pulled the project.
 Later, you can push your local commits to the remote repositories.
 ```
 git pull REMOTE NAME-OF-BRANCH
 ```

-When you first clone a repository, REMOTE is typically “origin”.
+When you first clone a repository, REMOTE is typically "origin".
 This is where the repository came from, and it indicates the SSH or HTTPS URL of the repository on the remote server.
-NAME-OF-BRANCH is usually “master”, but it may be any existing branch.
+NAME-OF-BRANCH is usually "master", but it may be any existing branch.

 ### Add and commit local changes
 You’ll see your local changes in red when you type git status.
 These changes may be new, modified, or deleted files/folders.
 Use git add to stage a local file/folder for committing.
 Then use git commit to commit the staged files:
 ```
 git add FILE OR FOLDER
 git commit -m "COMMENT TO DESCRIBE THE INTENTION OF THE COMMIT"